 - Take time to understand your side of the story.
-We understand that sometimes when you are dealing with the trauma of an accident, it may be difficult to articulate the details of your accident.
-We truly care about our clients.
-We specifically limit our case docket to ensure every client receives our undivided attention.
+We understand that sometimes when you are dealing with the trauma of an accident, it may be challenging to articulate the details of your accident.
+We truly care about our clients and expressly limit our case docket to ensure every client receives our undivided attention.

 - Carefully investigate the details of your accident to determine the parties responsible for your injuries.
 This is important so that you can get full and fair compensation for your injuries.
 Colorado follows comparative negligence principles, which means that any party involved in an accident is only liable to the extent that they were responsible for the accident.
 Failure to identify all parties liable could deprive you of the full compensation due to you.

 - Pursue maximum compensation for your losses.
 In addition to winning full and fair compensation for our clients, we frequently win excess verdicts – verdicts that exceed insurance proceeds for our clients.

 - Litigate in court or negotiate a fair settlement.
 Many firms are intimidated to go to trial and don’t have the experience needed to win in court.
 All of our attorneys are former prosecutors with 20+ years of experience.
 We diligently prepare for every case so that we are courtroom-ready if we need to take the case to court.

 Motorcycle riders do not have the same physical protections that vehicle drivers and occupants have when riding inside a car.
 Motorcycle riders are exposed to the elements.
 Being on two wheels with no structural protection around their bodies and are at a disadvantage when they are in an accident with other cars.